 Is Certification in Linux worth it?
 Certainly.
 The demand for Linux skills is increasing day by day, and it should open many doors for you.
-Linux certifications play an important role to get a better job, progress your career, and become an authority within a growing area of the IT industry.
+Linux certifications play an important role to get a better job, progressing your career, and becoming an authority within a growing area of the IT industry.
 It is recommended that you have the certification if you want to get into the field of system administration using Linux.

 Ubbergo provides you with learning opportunities to grow your professional career.
 Access all of the training and exam options, choose your learning path, and make sure that it sets you into your targeted career goal.